 A default and any resulting loss as well as other losses on an underlying asset held by a CLO may reduce the fair value of our corresponding CLO investment.
 A wide range of factors could adversely affect the ability of the borrower of an underlying asset to make interest or other payments on that asset.
 To the extent that actual defaults and losses on the collateral of an investment exceed the level of defaults and losses factored into its purchase price, the value of the anticipated return from the investment will be reduced.
 The more deeply subordinated the tranche of securities in which we invest, the greater the risk of loss upon a default.
-For example, CLO equity is the most subordinated tranche within a CLO and is therefore subject to the greatest risk of loss model inputs will have a negative impact on the fair value of our investments, will reduce the cash flows that we receive from our investments, adversely affect the fair value of our assets and could adversely impact our ability to pay dividends.
+For example, CLO equity is the most subordinated tranche within a CLO and is therefore subject to the greatest risk of loss resulting from defaults on the CLO's collateral, whether due to bankruptcy or otherwise.
+Any defaults and losses in excess of expected default rates and loss model inputs will have a negative impact on the fair value of our investments, will reduce the cash flows that we receive from our investments, adversely affect the fair value of our assets and could adversely impact our ability to pay dividends.
 In addition, the collateral of CLOs may require substantial workout negotiations or restructuring in the event of a default or liquidation.
 Any such workout or restructuring is likely to lead to a substantial reduction in the interest rate of such asset and/or a substantial write-down or write-off of all or a portion the principal of such asset.
 Any such reduction in interest rates or principal will negatively affect the fair value of our portfolio.